Azar Gat

 Azar Gat (Hebrew: עזר גת; born 1959) is an Israeli researcher of war, nationalism and ideology, and a professor at the School of Political Science, Government, and International Relations at Tel Aviv University.
-His research combines expertise in the fields of history, evolution, anthropology, and social sciences.
-He is the author of twelve books that deal with the history of military thought, the fundamental questions of war and its causes, the struggles between democratic and non-democratic states, nationalism, and the phenomenon of ideological fixation.
-His books have been translated into many languages.

-Gat has served as a visiting professor and researcher at the universities of Oxford, Yale, Stanford, Georgetown, Ohio State, Freiburg, Munich and Konstanz.
+Gat has served as a visiting professor and researcher at the University of Oxford, Yale University, Stanford University, Georgetown University, Ohio State University, the University of Freiburg, LMU Munich, and the University of Konstanz.
 He is a three-time winner of both the Alexander von Humboldt Fellowship and research grants from Israel Science Foundation (ISF).
 He has also won a Rothschild Fellowship, a Fulbright Fellowship, and a British Council Fellowship.
-Gat was a recipient of the EMET Prize for the year 2019, considered Israel's premier scholarly award.
+Gat was a recipient of the EMET Prize for the year 2019.

 Biography

 Born in Israel, Gat holds a bachelor's degree from the University of Haifa (1978), a master's degree from Tel Aviv University (1983), and a doctorate from the University of Oxford (1986).
 He served as a major in the Israel Defense Forces (IDF).

 Since 1987, Gat has been on the faculty of the Department of Political Science at Tel Aviv University (now the School of Political Science, Government and International Affairs), where he is currently a full professor and the incumbent of the Ezer Weizman Chair in National Security.
 He has twice served as head of the department.
 Gat also founded and heads the Executive MA Program in Security and Diplomacy and the International MA Program in Security and Diplomacy.
-He is academic advisor to the Institute for National Security Studies (INSS).
+He is an academic advisor to the Institute for National Security Studies (INSS).